 The Sigmoid function takes a lot of time to compute and hence for multiclass problems, the softmax function is used.

-The ROC curve is often the go-to metric to evaluate a classification model.
+The ROC curve is often the go-to metric to evaluate a machine learning classification model.

 3. Support Vector Machines:

 SVM in machine learning is used in classification problems where a hyperplane separates two classes.
 The vectors used to decide the optimal position of the hyperplane are known as the support vectors and it ensures maximum separation from the hyperplane to the classes.

 It’s important to tune the parameters such as the kernel, gamma, etc., in SVM.
 Based on the data the kernel could be linear or polynomial.
 Additionally, the regularization value or the value of C should be optimal to prevent overfitting and underfitting.

 >>> from sklearn import svm >>> X = [[0,0], [1,1]] >>> y = [0,1] >>> clf = svm.SVC(gamma ='scale') >>> clf.fit(X, y) SVC(C=1.0, cache_size=200, class_weight=None, coef0=0.0, decision_funaction_shape='ovr', degree=3, gamma='scale', kernel='rbf', max_iter=-1, probability=False, random_state=None, shrinking=True, tol=0.001, verbose=False)